rykroon/blog/content/posts/land-value-tax.md

 Land, however, is fundamentally different.
 No individual created the land; it existed long before the first humans walked the Earth.
 Throughout history, land has been something to be claimed and conquered—whether by ancient empires, conquistadors, imperialists, and apparently now, presidents.
 If we had the ability to create land, perhaps we wouldn't take it from others.

 Now suppose someone buys land in a rural area.
 Years later, the surrounding area is developed with homes, businesses, and infrastructure.
 Naturally, the value of that person's property will increase.
-But the important question is: **who created that increase in value?** Assuming that the property owner didn't make any significant capital improvements to their home, the value appreciation came from the community—through new neighbors, shops, roads, and public services.
+But the important question is: **who created that increase in value?** Assuming that the property owner didn't make any significant capital improvements to their home, the appreciation in value came from the community—through new neighbors, shops, roads, and public services.

 If businesses open up a few minutes from your home and your home value rises as a result, it’s not because of anything you did.
 You're benefiting from the efforts of others.
 And that’s precisely why, as land values increase, so does the LVT.
 These taxes help return that value back to the community that created it.